codelazarus14/InhabitantChess/README.md

 ![The inhabitant's board game found in the Prisoner's vault.](repoassets/banner.png) At last, you can play ~~chess~~ their extremely fun and engaging board game.

 ## How to Encounter
 Trigger the "Dreamworld" ending (time loop disabled + trapped in simulation), then head to the Prisoner's vault.
+It might be worth stopping by to play one last game before they leave.

-The player can choose to end the game by getting up from the table and talking to the Prisoner directly.
+The player can choose to end the game at any time by getting up from the table and talking to the Prisoner directly.

-After the game ends and the player has said farewell, a shortcut will unlock at the starting camp.
+After saying farewell, a shortcut will unlock at the starting camp.

 ## Rules (at least for now)
 (?) - unimplemented but possible